- festive (adj.)

 - public bonfire, French, literally "fire of joy."

 - feud (n.)

 - c.1300, fede "enmity, hatred, hostility," northern English and Scottish, ultimately (via an unrecorded Old English word or Old French fede, faide "war, raid, hostility, hatred, enmity, feud, (legal) vengeance," which is from Germanic) from Proto-Germanic *faihitho (compare Old High German fehida "contention, quarrel, feud"), noun of state from adjective *faiho- (cognates: Old English fæhð "enmity," fah "hostile;" German Fehde "feud;" Old Frisian feithe "enmity").

 This is from PIE root *peig- (2), also *peik- "evil-minded, hostile" (see foe).
 Sense of "vendetta" is early 15c.
 Alteration of spelling in 16c. is unexplained.
 Meaning "state of hostility between families or clans" is from 1580s.

 - 1670s, from feud (n.).
 Related: Feuded; feuding.

 - feudal (adj.)

-- 1610s, from Medieval Latin feudalis, from feudum "feudal estate," of Germanic origin (cognates: Gothic faihu "property," Old High German fihu "cattle;" see fee).
+- 1610s, "pertaining to feuds," estates of land granted by a superior on condition of services to be rendered to the grantor, from Medieval Latin feudalis, from feudum "feudal estate, land granted to be held as a benefice," of Germanic origin (cognates: Gothic faihu "property," Old High German fihu "cattle;" see fee).
 Related to Middle English feodary "one who holds lands of an overlord in exchange for service" (late 14c.).
 Not related to feud.

 - feudalism (n.)